pt-act/SolarPlex_Arbitrum-MCP/README.md

 ## What This Is

-SolarPlex MCP is the **Arbitrum bridge** for the SolArPlex AI agent ecosystem https://solar-plex.netlify.app.
+SolarPlex MCP is the **Arbitrum bridge** for the SolArPlex AI agent ecosystem.
 It connects AI agents to:

 - **Arbitrum chain** — read balances, deploy contracts, register identities (ERC-8004)
 - **GMX V2** — real-time prices, markets, open interest from the GMX oracle